TÜRK TELEKOM GROUP 2019 YEAR END FINANCIAL AND OPERATIONAL RESULTS

 Operating Expenses Excluding Depreciation and Amortization (OPEX)

-Meanwhile, the positive impact of device focused risk management policy and segmented approach in receivable management continued in Q3’19.
-Accordingly, provisions for doubtful receivables declined by 30.2% YoY (down by TL 19 mn).
+- Thanks to a prudent risk management policy and segmented approach in device business, provisions for doubtful receivables decreased by 28.2% YoY (down by TL 76 mn).

 Operating Profit before Depreciation and Amortization (EBITDA)